Why is that man dressed as an animal?

 What characters do you have?

-At present, we have nine characters available for programs and events: Howler Wolf, Kele Kestrel, Thor the Marble Fox, Oslo the Owl, Swift the Red Fox, Skye the Bald Eagle, Dakota Coyote, Talon the Hawk, and Inola the Arctic Fox.
-We also have an Easter Bunny, Rudolph the Red-Nosed Reindeer and, hopefully in time for next Thanksgiving, a turkey available for holiday-related events.
+The number changes all the time!
+At present, we have ten educational characters and four entertainment characters available for programs and events.
+For educational characters, we have Howler Wolf, Kele Kestrel, Thor the Marble Fox, Oslo the Owl, Swift the Red Fox, Skye the Bald Eagle, Dakota Coyote, Talon Hawk, Sylvan T. Salvar the Raccoon and Inola the Arctic Fox.
+For characters used as entertainment at parties and festivals, we have an Easter Bunny, Rudolph the Red-Nosed Reindeer, Lucky the Turkey and, for a fun mythical change of pace, Dazzle the Unicorn.

 How do I contact you for more information?